brendanmcc02/film-rec/notes.md

+## Random thoughts

-rebrand as boxd-recs: augmentation to letterboxd? marketing
+* rebrand as boxd-recs: augmentation to letterboxd? marketing
+* I could do manual clustering and aggregate all vectors of each genre into one user profile each
+  * or do clustering using a proper method
+* try portion of some test data and see how my recommendation system works with these films

 ## For the potential future
 1. **Collaborative filtering:** can be introduced by asking other people to upload their imdb/letterboxd data. (reddit